When is the deadline for applications?

 How long is the nursing program?

-- The William Jewell College Baccalaureate Nursing program (Traditional Track) is four years, with five semesters spent in clinical nursing courses.
+The William Jewell College Baccalaureate Nursing program (Traditional Track) can be completed in four years, with five semesters spent in clinical nursing courses.
 Students generally complete their education within four years and take the NCLEX-RN licensing exam the summer following May graduation.

 Do you prepare students for the NCLEX-RN licensing exam?

 Students actively participate in a diagnostic testing program in each semester of the nursing program.
 All seniors are part of weekly coaching sessions during the second semester senior year in preparation for the licensing exam.
 Success on NCLEX-RN exam varies with the individual student.

 What is Jewell’s first-time NCLEX pass rate/job placement rate?